top of page

 The Treasurer shall keep regular accounts in books of the Association, which shall be open at all times to inspection by any member of the Board of Directors.
 At each meeting of the Board of Directors the Treasurer shall report the balance of money on hand and any pending income and expenses.

-At the annual meeting the Treasurer shall make a full report of all receipts and disbursements for the fiscal year ending April preceding the annual meeting, and all outstanding obligations of the Association.
-The accounts shall be audited annual by an Auditing Committee to be appointed by the Board of Directors.
+At the annual meeting the Treasurer shall make a full report of all receipts and disbursements for the fiscal year ending April preceding the annual meeting, and all outstanding obligations of the Association, and shall file a NYS CHAR-500 and IRS 990 or 990EZ on an annual basis, as required of not-for-profit organizations by New York State and the Internal Revenue Service.
+The accounts shall only be audited annually by an Auditing Committee to be appointed by the Board of Directors as, if or when required under N.Y.
+Executive Law 7A, Section 172-b.
+[Amended June 28, 2021].

-SECTION 2 · The officers shall be elected by the members at the annual meeting and serve for a period as designated above.
-After serving two consecutive terms, no officer may be re-elected to that office until after the expiration of one intervening term.
+SECTION 2 · The officers shall be elected by the members at the annual meeting and serve as outlined in Article V, Section 1.
+[Amended June 25, 2018].

 ARTICLE VII: DIRECTORS